Smash (The Offspring album): Artwork

 Smash, as well as the singles "Come Out and Play", "Self Esteem", and "Gotta Get Away" have a common artwork theme: an ominous (and highly distorted) skeleton on the cover, disc, and back of the CD case.
 The music videos for "Self Esteem" and "Come Out and Play" also have several scenes with a similar skeleton.
 This symbol is believed to represent the core motifs of the album: death, greed, suicide, violence, addiction, and abuse.
-The skeleton is used to represent that the continuation of these acts will inevitably lead to death (or alternatively, the end of the human race).
+The skeleton is used to represent that the continuation of these acts will inevitably lead to death (or alternatively, the end of the human species).
 The art direction is credited to Kevin Head and Fred Hidalgo, who also designed the artwork for the Bad Religion album Recipe for Hate.